gurnec/btcrecover/TUTORIAL.md

  * `--typos-delete`   - deletes a character
  * `--typos-case`     - changes the case (upper/lower) of a single letter

 For example, with `--typos 2 --typos-capslock --typos-repeat` options specified on the command line, all combinations containing up to two typos will be tried, e.g. `Cairo` (no typos), `cAIRO` (one typo: caps lock), `CCairoo` (two typos: both repeats), and `cAIROO` (two typos: one of each type) will be tried.
-Adding lots of typo types to the command line can significantly increase the number of combinations, and increasing the `--typos` count can be even more dramatic, so it’s best to tread lightly when using this feature unless you have a small token file.
+Adding lots of typo types to the command line can significantly increase the number of combinations, and increasing the `--typos` count can be even more dramatic, so it’s best to tread lightly when using this feature unless you have a small token file or passwordlist.

 Here are some additional types of typos that require a bit more explanation:

  * `--typos-closecase` - Like `--typos-case`, but it only tries changing the case of a letter if that letter is next to another letter with a different case, or if it's at the beginning or the end.
 This produces fewer combinations to try so it will run faster, and it will still catch the more likely instances of someone holding down shift for too long or for not long enough.

  * `--typos-replace s` - This tries replacing each single character with the specified string (in the example, an `s`).
-The string can be a single character, or some longer string (in which case the character is replaced by the entire string), or even a string with one or more expanding wildcards in it.
+The string can be a single character, or some longer string (in which case each single character is replaced by the entire string), or even a string with one or more [expanding wildcards](#expanding-wildcards) in it.
+For example, `--typos 1 --typos-replace %a` would try replacing each character (one at a time) with a lower-case letter, working through all possible combinations.
 Using wildcards can drastically increase the total number of combinations.

  * `--typos-insert s`  - Just like `--typos-replace`, but instead of replacing a character, this tries inserting a single copy of the string (or the wildcard substitutions) in between each pair of characters, as well as at the beginning and the end.